We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 The mid 70s saw a big growth in locally-made television advertisements.
 Many were edited at Cox's premises, with Cox cutting film alongside legendary commercials talents Geoff Dixon and Tony Williams.
 When Williams shot his first feature Solo, he employed Cox as production manager.
 With Sleeping Dogs shooting simultaneously, the shortage of available crew meant that many had to be trained up on the job.

 Cox also edited films on everything from Turangi to the Boys' Brigade.
-He would also later co-edit (with Jacqueline Scott) controversial documentary Birth, with R.D.
+He would also later co-edit (with Jacqueline Scott) the controversial documentary Birth, with R.D.
 Laing (1978), in which the Scottish psychiatrist criticised childbirth practices in Western society.

 Although the Footrot comic strip was a trans-Tasman hit, the path to a movie version took many years.
 Potential Kiwi funding sources felt that since the project would involve mainly Australian animators, the money should come from across the Tasman.
 Investors in Australia felt differently, sending Cox back to New Zealand.
 In the end Cox won funding from newspaper group INL, and joined forces with New Zealand producer John Barnett.
 Barnett persuaded merchant bankers Fay, Richwhite to underwrite the project.